daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ![](/resources_pages/imgs/IR_kernel_3.png)

+### PostgreSQL

+We will be using PostgreSQL as our database management system.
+You can download it from [here](https://www.enterprisedb.com/thank-you-downloading-postgresql?anid=1256715).
+Follow the instructions for the installation.
+In the password page, type whatever password you want, but make sure to remember it later.
+For all the other options, use the default.
+You can execute `SQL Shell` to test if you were successful.

 ## Atom Text Editor
 We need a text editor to be able to write complete applications.
 One is available through Jupyter, but sometimes it is helpful to have a standalone text editor, for this we will be using the open-source text editor Atom.